marioalpizarv/portfolio/ReadMe.txt

 to showcase useful plots such as pair plots, box plots, violin plots, swarm plots and correlation heat maps of the dataset features.

--Iris_NN_PyTorch: Here I classify the Iris dataset with a fully connected neural network that ReLU activation function.
+-Iris_NN_PyTorch: Here I classify the Iris dataset with a fully connected neural network that uses the ReLU activation function.
 For this, I use the PyTorch framework, including the use of torch tensors.
+The NN has two hidden layers, and is trained for 1000 epochs, using the Cross Entropy loss function and the Adam criterion for updating the weights, with a learning rate of 0.001.
+The NN is then evaluated with a correlation matrix and perfectly classifies the dataset.